-During the sophomore year, students are encouraged to declare a cognate area.
-Cognate area courses focus on the technical, psychological, and social aspects of information technology in the student's chosen area of interest.
+Sometime during the sophomore year, majors usually choose a cognate area to reflect a special area of interest.
 Students should plan to take most cognate area courses in the junior and senior year.
-For up-to-date information about available cognate areas, please consult the Web (www.informatics.indiana.edu) or phone the School of Informatics at (812) 856-5754.
+For up-to-date information about available cognate areas, please consult the Web (www.informatics.indiana.edu/academics/cognates.asp) or speak to the Informatics advisor.